The Best Sugar Substitutes!

 Most Definitely!

 Below is a list of different sugar substitutes.
-Some natural sweeteners are more nutrient dense than others.
+Some natural sweeteners are better than others.
 I do want to warn you... even if something says "natural" on the label does not mean it is good for your body.
 Each individual body is different on how it metabolizes sugar.
 Your body's response to sugar will depend on how "damaged" it is in the first place.
 By "damaged", I mean how do your cells react when your insulin levels spikes.

 Working at a “healthy” smoothie bar, I noticed that most of the smoothies contained quite a bit of honey plus fruit swimming in lots of added sugar/syrups.
 In all honesty... the fruit smoothies were extremely high in refined sugars.
 Unsweetened fruit was available.
 Unfortunately, most of the customers did not know about that option.
+The customers had to make a special request for only honey.

 One cup of strawberries in syrup contains 234 calories, and 55.4 grams of sugar!
 But when you take 1 cup of fresh, sliced strawberries you get 53 calories and 8 grams of sugar.